 Check out the iDesign Intro to Manufacturing

 Career Technical Education Counseling for evening students in the following programs: Machine Technology and Industrial Maintenance, Environmental Control, Electrical, Welding and Wood Technology.
-If you are a matriculating student and need to an education plan and orientation to register, please call 510-464-3444 to schedule an appointment.
+If you are a matriculating student and need to make an education plan and orientation to register, please call 510-464-3446 to schedule an appointment.